charan00000/PolicePatrolOptmization/README.md

 # PolicePatrolOptimization
 3012 proj
 This repository is a supplement to our research paper for our combinatorics class.
+Check requirements.txt for all necessary imports